Fryie/CodeRascal/source/posts/2015-08-11-using-sidekiq-across-different-applications.html.md

 What this does is basically setting up the including class as a normal Worker class by including ```Sidekiq::Worker```, but then overriding the [internal #client_push method](https://github.com/mperham/sidekiq/blob/master/lib/sidekiq/worker.rb#L84).
 Besides merging the default options defined in the WorkerProxy file with any options passed in directly, it just replaces the 'class' option - which would be e.g. ```EmailWorkerProxy``` with the actual worker class, in this case ```EmailWorker```.

-To be honest, I know what some of you might be thinking right now: Utilising a private API is not really solid design and has the risk of breaking with future releases.
-I do understand the concern, however, I find this solution to be so elegant that I'm willing to incur this technical debt right here.
-Also, we're not monkey-patching any existing behaviour but just overriding a method in an inheriting module.
-So far the solution has worked quite well, and even if at some point we replace it, at least now I got to know Sidekiq's internals somewhat better. :)
+Now in all fairness, utilising a private API is not really solid design and has the risk of breaking with future releases.
+It does work well in our current projects, though, and it has a certain elegance, at least as a proof of concept.
+It would be nice if Sidekiq offered such an option by default.